Notes on the Geography of The Western United States: Pioneer Oil Fields of the San Joaquin Valley

 For many years, both derricks and pumps survived as companions.
 Then, for a period, the old pumps survived minus the derricks.
 Even the old pumps like this redwood one are gone now.

-The raising and lowering of pre-rotary cable tools--and, after the well was completed, the raising and lowering of the pump string--was handled by a redwood walking beam, driven originally by oil-fired boilers but later by electricity.
-The 6 by 6 beam standing vertically near the well is a headache post, designed to spare the driller a good braining if he was standing near the well when the crank apparatus failed.
+Walking beams like this did more than drive pumps.
+In the days before drills, they raised and lowered the heavy percussion drills, which basically bashed their way from the rock.
+Power to drive these beams came in the early days by oil-fired boilers, rather than electricity.
+The 6-by-6 inch beam standing vertically near the well is a headache post, designed to spare the driller a good braining if he was standing near the well when the crank apparatus failed.

-Close up of the motor-driven drive chain and balance wheel.
+Close up of the motor-driven drive chain and the huge band or balance wheel.
 The speed of rotation was slow, even dignified.

-A "power:" a central motor driving a dozen wells by cables radiating in all directions.
+This is a "power," a central motor driving a dozen wells by cables radiating in all directions.
 Located in the Kern River field, east of Bakersfield, this was just about the last "power" operating in the county at the time the photo was taken in the late 60s.
+The heyday of "powers" was short, as the cost of electric motors and electric power fell enough to justify motors at every well.

 Many collection lines in the Kern River field converged and discharged their oil into an open flume, seen in the background.